MJDelas/delas-lab-website/recruitment/index.md

 ## Postdoctoral Positions:

-If you are interested in joining our lab as Postdoctoral Fellow, please contact Joaquina.
+If you are interested in joining our lab as Postdoctoral Fellow, please [email Joaquina](/contact) with your research interests and your CV.

 ## PhD Students:

-For informal equiries, please contact Joaquina.
+For informal equiries, please [email Joaquina](/contact) explaining your academic background and research interests and attaching your CV.

 You can also find more about the PhD programs we are associated with:
 - [Wellcome Optical Biology Programme](https://opticalbiology.org/)
 - [LMCB PhD programme](https://www.ucl.ac.uk/lmcb/mcb-phd-programme)

 ## Research Assisstant

-Please contact Joaquina.
+Please [email Joaquina](/contact) with your interests and CV.

 {% capture content %}

 {% endcapture %}